Budgerigar: Development

-Relationship with humans
+Domestication and relationship with humans

+According to some sources, budgies are the most popular species of pet birds in the world.
+In the U.S., budgies started becoming increasingly popular as a pet during the 1950s, at a time when previously canaries had been the most popular bird pet.
+Today budgies are considered to be the third most popular pet in the U.S. after dogs and cats.
+Cockatiels have in recent times become as popular as budgies.

 Aviculture

 The budgerigar has been bred in captivity since the 1850s.
 Breeders have worked to produce a variety of colour, pattern and feather mutations, including albino, blue, cinnamon-ino (lacewing), clearwing, crested, dark, greywing, opaline, pieds, spangled, dilute (suffused) and violet.

 "English budgerigars", more correctly called "show" or "exhibition budgerigars", are about twice as large as their wild counterparts and have puffier head feathers, giving them a boldly exaggerated look.
 The eyes and beak can be almost totally obscured by these fluffy head feathers.
 English budgerigars are typically more expensive than wild-type birds, and have a shorter life span of about seven to nine years.
 Breeders of English budgerigars show their birds at animal shows.
 Most captive budgerigars in the pet trade are more similar in size and body conformation to wild budgerigars.

 Budgerigars are social animals and require stimulation in the shape of toys and interaction with humans or with other budgerigars.
 Budgerigars, and especially females, will chew material such as wood.
 When a budgerigar feels threatened, it will try to perch as high as possible and to bring its feathers close against its body in order to appear thinner.

 Tame budgerigars can be taught to speak, whistle and play with humans.
 Both males and females sing and can learn to mimic sounds and words and do simple tricks, but singing and mimicry are more pronounced and better perfected in males.
 Females rarely learn to mimic more than a dozen words.
 Males can easily acquire vocabularies ranging from a few dozen to a hundred words.
 Pet males, especially those kept alone, are generally the best speakers.

 Budgerigars will chew on anything they can find to keep their beaks trimmed.
 Mineral blocks (ideally enriched with iodine), cuttlebone and soft wooden pieces are suitable for this activity.
 Cuttlebones also supply calcium, essential for the proper forming of eggs and bone solidity.
 In captivity, budgerigars live an average of five to eight years, but life spans of 15–20 years have been reported.
 The life span depends on breed, lineage, and health, being highly influenced by exercise and diet.
 Budgerigars have been known to cause "bird fancier's lung" in sensitive people, a type of hypersensitivity pneumonitis.
 Apart from a handful of illnesses, diseases of the species are not transmittable to humans.